wandb/docs/docs/guides/hosting/iam/manage-organization.md

 ### Auto provision users

-A person in your company (someone who has the same domain as your company) can sign in to your W&B Organization with Single Sign-On (SSO) if SSO is set up and the SSO provider permits it.
-SSO is avalible for all Enterprise licenses.
+A W&B user with matching email domain can sign in to your W&B Organization with Single Sign-On (SSO) if you configure SSO and your SSO provider permits it.
+SSO is available for all Enterprise licenses.

 :::tip enable SSO for authentication
 W&B strongly recommends and encourages that users authenticate using Single Sign-On (SSO).
 Reach out to your W&B team to enable SSO for your organization.